-Are consolidations loans for bad credit borrowers?
+Are consolidation loans for bad credit borrowers?
 Debt consolidation loans are on the rise, but those with bad credit aren’t the only ones using them.
-But what is a debt consolidation loan, and does it hurt your credit score?
+But what is a debt consolidation, and does it hurt your credit score?
 The average Canadian household debt load is 177% of their income.
 That means for every $1 they bring in, they owe $1.77 to their creditors.
 Many Canadians are struggling to get by.
 Between the increased cost of living and the proliferation of credit cards, it’s easy to fall into a debt trap you can’t get out of.
 As a financial industry insider, I am here to tell you the truth about debt consolidation loans: what they are, how they work and when you should get one.

 Why are debt consolidation loans so common?

 Debt consolidation loans are common because life in Canada can be expensive and a lot of spending has moved away from physical cash.
 Cryptocurrencies have taken money completely online and the credit card industry has been talking about the death of cash for years.
 During the pandemic, stores even encouraged consumers to use plastic cards instead of cash.
 More than that, most Canadians have been lulled into a sense of wealth fueled by easy credit and a housing boom.
 Often, one type of debt influences the other.

 What is housing debt?

 The cost of housing has exploded.
 More Canadians are house-poor now than ever before.
 That means after they pay their mortgage and the related costs of homeownership, they can’t afford much else.
 So they turn to credit to fill the gap.